 For AI image providers, the image prompt controls content images and the featured image prompt controls the featured image.
 To edit them, in the right-side General card, click Customize next to Prompts and open Content Image or Featured Image.You can use these placeholders:

-Knowledge Base lets content creation and Rewrite Content tasks use vector data from AI Puffer > Knowledge Base.When enabled, AI Puffer searches the selected source and adds matching context to the generation request.To enable it:
+Knowledge Base lets content creation and Rewrite Content tasks use vector data from AI Puffer > Knowledge Base > Data.When enabled, AI Puffer searches the selected source and adds matching context to the generation request.To enable it:

-Add data in AI Puffer > Knowledge Base.
+Add data in AI Puffer > Knowledge Base > Data.

-In the right-side Advanced card, set Context to OpenAI, Pinecone, or Qdrant.
+In the right-side Advanced card, set Context to OpenAI, Pinecone, Qdrant, or Chroma.

 Select the vector store, index, or collection in Source.